sureshritika/Parstagram/README.md

 # Project 3 - *Parstagram*

-Android App using Kotlin
+**Parstagram** is an Android based photo sharing app using Kotlin similar to Instagram but using Parse Platform as its backend.

 ## Part 2

-**Parstagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **12** hours spent in total